TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 > How to provide guardrails without ending up with gates?

 Topics like compliance, security, cost-effectiveness, performance and disaster-recovery all need to be addressed.
-Delegating that to each individual team is not effective: For teams it's a distraction, and it requires having sufficient knowledge of those topics in each team.
+Delegating that to each individual team is not efficient: For teams it's a distraction, and it requires having sufficient knowledge of those topics in each team.
 As a result, organizations need a way to consolidate this knowledge and apply it to all teams.
 This in a nutshell is why the buzzword 'DevOps' is nowadays superseded by 'Platform engineering'.

-Running at scale, Kubernetes, also in 2024, is a suitable stack to build this platform engineering on top off.
+Running at scale, Kubernetes, also in 2024, can be a suitable stack to build this platform engineering on top off.
 But the stakes are high: There can be great rewards, but it requires upfront effort before it starts to give back.
 And that imposes a risk.

+{{< figure src="/img/why_k8s.tech_stacks.svg" title="Comparing tech stacks" >}}

+As the above diagram shows, between technology stacks a break-even point exists.
+Note however that this is a generalization: If and where that break even point exists, depends on if an organization succeeds in tacking the challenges to keep the overall effort within limits.
+The take-away is that Kubernetes, by its nature, is well-suited to scale out the initial effort to a large number of teams.

-Running at the edge, Kubernetes might turn out to be good choice that integrates naturally into the way you operate your centralized applications.
+Not focusing primarily at scale: Running at the edge, Kubernetes might turn out to be an interesting choice that integrates naturally into the way you operate your centralized applications.

-But, Kubernetes might simply not fit your organization:
+However, Kubernetes might simply not fit your organization:

 * Startup needing to run 'some' applications in the cloud?
 Don't build Kubernetes first unless you have a clear goal for that.
 * Autonomous teams without centralized platform team?
 You need _something_ to avoid every team from re-inventing slightly different DevOps wheels.
 Could be Kubernetes.
 * Actually not running that many containers but using serverless?
 Fantastic, set up your organization to continuously improve _that_ stack.
 Don't consider Kubernetes because 'people are using Kubernetes'.

 Spend your complexity budget wisely.
-When chosing Kubernetes, focus on the API and you might even forget about the servers.
+When choosing Kubernetes, focus on the API and you might even forget about the servers.

 Just avoid getting caught up below the surface while forgetting to enjoy the sunlight.

-[^footnote_social_media_debate]: Debate on social media meaning: 90% shouting, 10% listening, and needing to search for the insights beyond the noise, while avoiding getting carried away.
+[^footnote_social_media_debate]: Avoiding bubbles, and filtering out noise and engagement-farming lists of random things, there is still a lot of insights and perspectives to get from social media.
 [^ami_bad_daemonset_good]: Guilty, been there.
 Extending AWS AMIs is totally cumbersome compared to managing a daemonset.